rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 ``yadedaily`` on older distributions can have some disabled features due to older library versions, shipped with particular distribution.

-The Git-repository for packaging stuff is available on `GitHub <https://gitlab.com/yade-dev/yadedaily/>`_.
+The Git-repository for packaging stuff is available on `GitLab <https://gitlab.com/yade-dev/yadedaily/>`_.
 Each branch corresponds to one distribution, e.g., xenial, stretch etc.
 The scripts for building all of this stuff are `here <https://gitlab.com/yade-dev/trunk/tree/master/scripts/ppa>`__.
 It uses "pbuilder" to build packages, so all packages are built in a clean environment.